 About the author...

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
+A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Google+.